strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

 :Notes:
   When the client's responses to Q1-10 are all recorded as 1 'None of the time', they are not required to answer questions 11-14.
-Where this question has not been answered a response of 'Not stated / missing' should be selected.
+Where this question has not been answered a response of '99 - Not stated / Missing' should be selected.

 ----------